Conference Countdown

 What are the components of the Emerging Leaders application?

-The ASCD Emerging Leaders program application is an online form, and it is recommended that you fill it out in one sitting.
+The ASCD Emerging Leaders program application is an online form.
+We recommend that you fill it out in one sitting.
 Please allow at least 30 minutes to complete the application.
-To prepare to fill out the application, either print out the application (PDF) or please have the following information ready before accessing the online form:
+To prepare to fill out the application, either print out a PDF copy of the application or have the following information ready before accessing the online form:

 Contact Information